• Home

 The legend of Pergamum’s founding claims the city’s founder was a boy named Telephus.
 He was supposedly put into a chest with his mother and floated across the open sea to the mouth of the Caicus River.
 The myth says Heracles, a divine hero and son of Zeus, and Athena, a Greek goddess of wisdom born of Zeus, provided for Telephus.
 The child went on to become the king of Mysia.

 Pergamos was an extremely religious city.
 The city rivaled Ephesus in worshipping idols.
-The city had temples dedicated to the Greek Gods Athena, Zeus, Dionysius, Asclepius, Hera, Demeter and Persephone as well as Egyptian gods Serapis, Isis and Harpocrates.
+It had temples dedicated to the Greek Gods Athena, Zeus, Dionysius, Asclepius, Hera, Demeter, and Persephone, as well as Egyptian gods Serapis, Isis, and Harpocrates.
 The city was marked with statues, altars, and sacred groves.
 The temple of Athena was probably the most prominent religious site for the city.
 The temple of Zeus was the most visible from a distance.
 The temple of Dionysius was there among the others near the theater.
 It also had three temples dedicated to the worship of the Roman Emperor.
-The honor of building a temple to the emperor was awarded to a city by the emperor himself.
+The honor of building a temple for the emperor was awarded to a city by the emperor himself.
 This was no small thing at the time.

 Probably the most amazing part of this is that this was the beginning of modern medicine.
 Asclepius is represented by a serpent entwined around a staff.
-If you go to the website of the American Medical Association today you will find the very same symbol, a serpent entwined around a staff.
-The original Hippocratic Oath that was sworn by physicians was originally sworn before a group of false gods, one of which was Asclepius.
+If you go to the website of the American Medical Association today, you will find the very same symbol: a serpent entwined around a staff.
+The original Hippocratic Oath that physicians swore was originally sworn before a group of false gods, one of which was Asclepius.

-It's fascinating that the culture and ways of this ancient city was having an effect on the world., even to the point of affecting our life today.
+It's fascinating that the culture and ways of this ancient city affected the world, even to the point of affecting our lives today.
 The lives of these people were governed by their beliefs in these false gods.
-Right in the middle of all that we find the church.
+Right in the middle of all that was the Church of Jesus Christ.

 Revelation 2:12

-Once again, the letter is addressed to the messenger or angel of the church.
-That messenger may have been a heavenly being, but is more likely the pastor who was called to lead that church.
+The letter is addressed to the messenger or angel of the church.
+That messenger may have been a heavenly being but is more likely the pastor who was called to lead that church.
 He was brought a message and he was charged to bring that same word to the church, to the people.

-To this church, Jesus identified himself as the one who has the sharp two-edged sword.
-This is from John's vision of Jesus in the first chapter of the Son of Man who was among the lampstands, holding the seven stars and out of His mouth came this sharp two-edged sword.
-It was a 'distomos rhomphaia'; a long, heavy sword, made to send a message or inflict maximum damage.
-It was a sword that divides and searches the intents of the heart.
-This is the word of God, a word that word penetrates.
-To one it is the word of salvation, to another the word of judgment.
-To the one yielded to Him, it brings hope; to His enemies it shows condemnation and judgment.
+To this church, Jesus identified Himself as the one who has the sharp two-edged sword.
+This is from John's vision of Jesus in the first chapter of the Son of Man, who was among the lampstands, holding the seven stars, and out of His mouth came this sharp two-edged sword.
+It was a “distomos rhomphaia,” a long, heavy sword, made to send a message or inflict maximum damage.
+This is symbolic of the word of God that penetrates, divides, and searches the intents of the heart.
+To one it is the word of salvation, o another the word of judgment.
+To the one yielded to Him, it brings hope.
+To His enemies it displayed condemnation and judgment.
 He is the living, eternal Word of truth.

 “Listen, O coastlands, to Me,